 Manager, Corporate Shared Value, Stakeholder Relations & Community Engagement, Progress Energy

-Barbara’s work led to her to engage with numerous stakeholders; particularly several Aboriginal communities.
+Barbara’s work led to her to engage with numerous stakeholders, particularly several Aboriginal communities.
 Her work in these communities shifted the paradigm of corporate social responsibility to creating tangible and sustainable socio-economic opportunities which are key cornerstones to develop effective corporate shared value.
 From providing training for Aboriginal youths, working with Elders to understand and learn about their traditional land uses, to helping a First Nations community creating a new gravel company which now has multi-million dollar orders.
 Barbara has learned that helping to create capacity in a community – no matter how small or large develops sustainable skills and economic benefits in the near- and long-term future.
-In addition to her work in CSV, Barbara has worked extensively in South America, Europe, United States and across Canada.

 Co-Chair representing Industry

 Ben Chalmers is Vice President, Sustainable Development.
-In this role Ben is the MAC team member ultimately responsible for the implementation of Towards Sustainable Mining (TSM).
+In this role Ben is the Mining Assoication of Canada (MAC) team member ultimately responsible for the implementation of Towards Sustainable Mining (TSM).
 More specifically, he ensures that TSM is effectively promoted to relevant stakeholders; that all related input within MAC and subsequent documentation is coordinated and produced; and that all related committees are properly supported.

 Bernarda is known internationally and particularly in Latin America for her on-the-ground experience with exploration and mining companies assessing their CSR practices at their sites of operations, and engagement with national, regional and local government agencies, civil society organizations, indigenous communities, religious groups and academia on key CSR issues.
 Her work has encompassed strategic thinking, planning and implementation of CSR strategies, sustainable development, conflict prevention and management, helping companies to comply with socio-environmental performance in conformity with host country and international standards.